-Honors class students who do not meet the above requirements will be placed on probation for the following trimester.
-Parents will receive a letter which outlines the conditions of probation.
+Honors class students who are not meeting the above requirements will be placed on probation for the remainder of the trimester.
+Students on probation who do not receive a final trimester grade of 80% or higher will be moved to the grade level language arts class.